Gu1lhermeLopes/TQS_103896/lab3/lab3_1/README.md

 - and is just used in test files with @TestPropertySource annotation.
 In this case will run the test with the file's proprieties.

 ### e) Differences between C,D and E strategy

--The unique change from D to E ,is the E make REST requests using TestRestTemplate class while D use MockMvc, which dont allow this requests.
+- The unique change from D to E ,is the E make REST requests using TestRestTemplate class while D use MockMvc, which dont allow this requests.
--The strategy C do a test exclusively focus in controller.
+- The strategy C do a test exclusively focus in controller.